Onelinerhub/onelinerhub/golang/how-to-rename-file.md

-# How to rename file
+# How to remove file

 ```go
 package main